Falcon Heavy test flight: Rocket configuration

 Falcon Heavy flew in its reusable configuration, allowing for a landing approach of both side boosters and the central core.

 The side boosters consisted of two previously flown Falcon 9 first stages, being reused from the CRS-9 mission in July 2016 and the Thaicom 8 launch in May 2016.
 The central core was newly built because it needs to support stronger forces during ascent, so that a regular first stage could not be used.
 The upper stage was the same as on a Falcon 9.

 Side boosters equipped with a nose cone have different aerodynamic properties than the usual Falcon 9 boosters with a cylindric interstage.
 For this reason, SpaceX equipped them with larger and sturdier grid fins made of titanium, to help guide the atmospheric descent accurately.
 The central core, however, still used conventional aluminum grid fins, as its aerodynamic properties are very similar to those of a conventional Falcon 9 first stage.

 The Roadster was mounted on the second stage using a custom-made payload adapter, and was encapsulated in a conventional fairing.
 Falcon Heavy also supports the launch of Dragon capsules without a fairing.

 Objectives

-The Falcon Heavy maiden flight was intended to accomplish several objectives:
+The Falcon Heavy maiden flight was intended to accomplish at least several of the following objectives: